 We find the same construction when Mexican first lady Margarita Zavala talks about her husband, Felipe:

-Felipe is a…. very good father, he really loves his kids, he takes pictures…
+Felipe is a... very good father.
+Well, he drolls over his children, he takes pictures of them...

 Caérsele (a uno) la baba is an expression used to express deep fondness for someone or something.
 Literally, la baba means “the drool.”
 So the idea is that you like something so much it makes you drool (or “the drool falls”/”you drool”).
 Of course it’s an expression and native speakers do not think about it in literal terms.